46th Infantry Regiment (France)

-The 46th Infantry Regiment was part of the French Army's 10th Infantry Division based in Paris.
+The 46th Infantry Regiment an infantry regiment of the French Army.
+During the whole of the First World War it was part of the 10th Infantry Division.
+It was initially based in Paris.
 It saw action during the First World War, particularly during the Argonne offensive, where, in October 1914—along with the rest of the division—it saw heavy fighting and suffered heavy casualties.
-It took part in the Battle of Vauquois in February the following year, where, the regimental band—playing the Marseillaise for the 46th, 76th, and 89th as they attacked—were among the first to be killed.
+It took part in the Battle of Vauquois in February the following year, where, the regimental band—playing La Marseillaise for the 46th, 76th, and 89th as they attacked—were among the first to be killed.
 The regiment's standard bearer was Collignon, a former councillor of state, while its adjutant was Maurice Cazeneuve, tenor of the Opéra-Comique.
 Both were killed in action at Vauquois.
 During the Battle of Verdun in May it was commanded by Lieutenant Gustave Cohen.

-Following the defeat of Germany in the Second World war, and the division of Berlin, the regiment occupied the city's French zone.
+After the end of the Second World War, the regiment was disbanded on 30 April 1946, becoming the 46th Infantry Battalion of the 10th Demi-Brigade Infantry.

+Reporting to the French Forces in Berlin from November 1947, after the Quadripartite Agreement on Berlin, it was stationed at Quartier-Napoléon with the 11th Regiment of Hunters.
+These two units were “successor” to the Fallschirm-Panzer-Division 1.
+Hermann Göring.
+Having become a regiment again, the 46th RI was dissolved on September 14, 1994.

+It was recreated on July 1, 1995, as a reserve regiment associated with the 24th Infantry Regiment of Vincennes.
+It is responsible for missions of protection of the populations and assistance to the authorities before final dissolution on June 30, 1997.